 In 2016, the San Francisco Foundation launched the Youth Access to Nature Fund to ensure youth of color have access to meaningful experiences in nature, to support their growth as leaders and students, and to improve their mental and physical health.
 During its six-year incubation period at the foundation, 35 organizations received more than $7 million in grants from a pooled-donor fund at the foundation, and 125,000 youth received hands-on, transformative experiences in the outdoors.

-- Prioritization of Black, Indigenous, and People of Color-led youth-serving organizations, in order to overcome the racial bias in philanthropic funding
+- The prioritization of Black, Indigenous, and People of Color-led youth-serving organizations, in order to overcome the racial bias in philanthropic funding

-- Grant application and reporting processes that are co-designed and informed by grantees
+- Ensuring that grant application and reporting processes that are co-designed and informed by grantees

-- Grantee organizations have the option to participate in quarterly capacity-building trainings to support sustainability and growth
+- Providing grantee opportunities to participate in quarterly capacity-building trainings to support sustainability and growth

-You can learn more about next steps with the Youth Access to Nature Fund, including how and when to apply for grants, by joining our email community.
+In the spring of 2023 the Liberated Paths: Youth Access to Nature Fund will open a new round of open application funding, you can learn more about next steps with the Youth Access to Nature Fund, including how and when to apply for grants, by joining our email community, or reaching to YAN Grantmaking & Program Manager, Amelia Vigil, at Amelia@JUsticeOutside.org.
 You can also find answers to Frequently Asked Questions here.
-For time-sensitive questions about applying, we warmly invite you to directly contact Rena Payan, Justice Outside Director of Grantmaking, at firstname.lastname@example.org.

 Interested in funding Youth Access to Nature?
-Learn more about joining this pooled fund by contacting Robert Sindelar, Justice Outside Chief Advancement Officer, at email@example.com.
+Learn more about joining this pooled fund by contacting Danielle Wolfrum, Director of Donor Engagement, at Danielle@justiceoutside.org.